merenlab/public-marine-omics-metadata/scripts/README.md

 - subset that table to only keep the values pertaining to BGT
 - add the information on the `Bottle ID` (is also included in the ENA dataset but has some weird values sometimes) and `Collection Date` (this includes time, which the `collection_date` from ENA does not) to our dataframe with the suffix `_pub`

-- import metadata from BODC (getting the file from the BODC is described here: https://github.com/merenlab/public-marine-omics-metadata/issues/1)
+[This is your captain speaking.
+To proceed:] get additional BGT metadata from the BODC as described here: https://github.com/merenlab/public-marine-omics-metadata/issues/1

+- import metadata from BODC
 - remove any columns with NAs only
 - remove the `QV:SEADATANET` columns that are associated with many of the environmental data columns
 - clean the column names
 - merge the dataframes based on the `bottle_id_pub` with the suffix `_bodc` for all new metadata keys

+Now we will add some more information from the text of the publication https://doi.org/10.1038/sdata.2018.176

+- add size fractionation information, `size_fraction_lower_threshold`, `size_fraction_upper_threshold` and `size_frac`
+- add `samp_size` (volume of water collected) and `samp_vol_we_dna_ext` (volume of water filtered for DNA extraction) columns

+ and rearrange some data

+- make latitude and longitude values into decimals, have them in a combined field `lat_lon` and in separate fields `latitude` and `longitude`
+- separate collection_date in to year, month, day, time
+- streamline column names for environmental metadata (including units in the name for now)